MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-userless-enroll.md

 ms.collection: M365-identity-device-management
 ---

-# Set up Intune enrollment for AOSP corporate-owned userless devices
+# Set up Intune for Android (AOSP) corporate-owned userless devices

 *This feature is in public preview.*

-Set up enrollment in Intune for corporate-owned, userless devices built on the Android Open Source Project (AOSP) platform.
-These types of devices are:
+Set up enrollment in Microsoft Intune for corporate-owned, userless devices built on the Android Open Source Project (AOSP) platform.
+Intune offers an *Android (AOSP)* device management solution for corporate-owned devices that are:

 * Not integrated with Google Mobile Services.
-* Meant to be shared by more than one user.
+* Intended to be shared by more than one user.
-* Used to accomplish a specific set of tasks.
+* Used to accomplish a specific set of tasks at work.

-This article describes how to set up Intune device management for AOSP and enroll RealWear devices for use at work.
-You will:
+This article describes how to set up Android (AOSP) device management and enroll RealWear devices for use at work.

-1. Create an enrollment profile and manage tokens.
-2. Create a device group.
-3. Enroll devices.

 > [!IMPORTANT]
 > This feature is in [public preview](../fundamentals/public-preview.md).

 ## Prerequisites

-To enroll and manage AOSP devices, you must have:
+To enroll and manage devices, you must have:

-* A Microsoft Intune standalone tenant or Microsoft Endpoint Manager tenant enabled for public preview.
+* An active Microsoft Intune tenant.
 * RealWear devices, updated to Firmware 11.2 or later.

 You must also:

 * [Set Microsoft Intune as the mobile device management (MDM) authority in your tenant](../fundamentals/mdm-authority-set.md).
 You only need to do this once, when you first set up Intune for mobile device management.

-* Assign valid Microsoft Endpoint Manager licenses to all RealWear device users.
+* Assign valid licenses to all RealWear device users.
+For more information, see [Microsoft Intune licensing](https://docs.microsoft.com/en-us/mem/intune/fundamentals/licenses).

 ## Create an enrollment profile